Newcomers to St. John's

 We are thankful for your interest in St. John’s Episcopal Church.
 We would like you to complete the Newcomers Registry to provide contact information so the church office and Newcomers Ministry Team may extend a warm welcome!

 An overview of the parish and some of our activities are available here on the website.
 We hope you will come and visit — and ask questions!
+While we are not meeting physically at church at this time, we invite you to join us online by watching Sunday services live on Facebook at 8:45 a.m. and 11:00 a.m., and also by subscribing to our eNewsletter.

 We pray you will discern whether this is a community of faith where you want to nurture and grow in the faith.
 If it is, there will be invitations to a Newcomers Dinner, Newcomers Class, and New Member Liturgy.

-Upon Your Arrival at St. John's
+When You Arrive at St. John's

-We believe in opening our hearts to the Lord and therefore invite you to arrive before the start of worship service to pray and meditate.
-Warm-up your heart, mind, and soul for worship.
+We believe in opening our hearts to the Lord and therefore invite you to arrive before the start of worship service to pray and meditate, preparing your heart, mind, and soul for worship.
 We encourage you to kneel and pray, if you are able, or to sit and reflect on the many ways God has touched your life.
 To help you get started, you may want to read “Before Worship” on p.
 833 or “Prayer for Sunday” on p.
 835 in the Book of Common Prayer, located in the pews or available online by clicking here.

 If you’re right on time or running late, come in and know that you are ready to worship as you are!